rhadp/rhadp/docs/product-requirements-document.md

 ## Executive Summary

-The Red Hat Automotive Development Platform (RHADP) is a comprehensive Infrastructure-as-Code solution that automates the deployment and management of cloud-native development environments specifically designed for automotive software development and Red Hat In-Vehicle Operating System (RHIVOS) development.
+The Red Hat Automotive Suite (RHAS) is a comprehensive Infrastructure-as-Code solution that automates the deployment and management of cloud-native development environments specifically designed for automotive software development and Red Hat In-Vehicle Operating System (RHIVOS) development.

-RHADP addresses the growing complexity of automotive software development by providing a standardized, scalable, and multi-architecture platform that integrates seamlessly across major cloud providers while supporting both x86_64 and ARM64 architectures essential for modern automotive computing.
+RHAS addresses the growing complexity of automotive software development by providing a standardized, scalable, and multi-architecture platform that integrates seamlessly across major cloud providers while supporting both x86_64 and ARM64 architectures essential for modern automotive computing.

 ## Product Vision